 Of course there’s always that added bonus of saving money on salon visits too.
 Please insert your favorite happy emoji here.

-A little bit, to be honest.
+Um yes and Y E S!
 I still have moments going through older posts and thinking, wow, that was a good hair day.
 That’s not to say I won’t have them in the future, but I’ver certainly got a lengthy “awkward” period in front of me before I arrive at Silverland.

 But I’ve got some good friends who have been all grey for years and they are stunning.

 See that’s the easy part with cut or color… if you don’t like it or it doesn’t feel right, let it grow or embrace color once again, no bigs, luv.
 I’m hoping I love my new grey hair, yet always reserve the right to change my mind.

 I will keep updating this post as the transition continues, so please check back and feel free to ask any questions you might have, I’m happy to share my experiences, insecurities and triumphs.
 Ohhhh, and if I get a snarky comment while I’m out and about, you can bet your grey roots, I’ll be spilling the beans to my cyber BFF’s aka YOU!